flyingdoog/RWM/ReadMe.md

 # RWM
-This is a C++ implementation of the paper: Local Community Detection in Multiple Networks
+This is a C++ implementation of the paper: Local Community Detection in Multiple Networks (KDD 2020) & Random Walk on Multiple Networks (Under review)

-KDD 2020

 For details about how to use the code, refer to code/ReadMe.